Nameless Engine

 and FlyingCharacter.cpp

-inside of our new directory named private/nodes
+inside of our new directory named private/node

 to our library target (we pick our library target since generally library targets will contain all functionality (so that it can be used in multiple executable targets such as tests